tech4germany/bam-inclusify/README.md

 Once you see a message like _"Done loading morphological dictionary."_, you can open http://localhost in your web browser and use the INCLUSIFY web-app from there! 🥳

+_Note: This Docker image hosts the app without HTTPS.
+This is fine for local testing, but isn't appropriate for any kind of deployment where other people use the app.
+For actual production deployments, consider putting an HTTPS reverse proxy in front of the INCLUSIFY container._

 ## Technical Documentation

 See [doc/index.md](./doc/index.md).